 2. Set goals

 The worst thing you can do is give up and let your injury take over your life.
 Everyone has goals in life, and while yours might have changed, that doesn’t mean you should cast them aside.
 Try not to set overly ambitious goals, as failing to achieve this might harm your motivation.
 Running a marathon might be too high for now, but a goal like learning to use a wheelchair, standing on your feet, or running a 5k race might be more reasonable.
+Getting in touch with a therapist too from somewhere similar to LifeMotion Physical Therapy could also be a good step for helping you on the road to recovery.

 3. Talk to others